 Foremost, the issue with Marx’s critique of morality is that it is woefully abstract.
 Marx was willing to engage with specific ethical schools from time to time and was concrete in these engagements.
 However, his general rejection of morality is tied up with his general critique of utopian socialism, a critique in which the role of morality is simply one factor among many.

 Primarily, Marx’s critique of morality in connection to utopian socialism is that the condemnation of society on the basis of right or wrong is overwhelmingly bound-up with the concepts of the current society.
-Most notably, Marx rightly mocked the phrase ‘property is theft’ because the concept of theft only makes sense within the context of a society where property rights are respected.
-What sense does it make to critique the existence of property through the concepts whose existence hinges on respecting the very subject of our critique in the first place?
+Most notably, Marx rightly mocked the phrase “property is theft” because the concept of theft only makes sense within the context of a society where property rights are respected.
 A critique cannot surpass its own shackles.

 This critique is well and good, but it’s not Nietzsche’s argument, or rather it is not an exhaustive exposition of the various arguments he made.
-Nietzsche makes this essential point in his engagement with Herr Duhring, paralleling the arguments made by Engels in his satirically titled Herr Duhring’s Revolution in Science, evidencing Ceika’s point of commonalities between the thinkers.
-As the title of that work suggests, however, Engels’s point is to engage with Duhring’s system of thought, whereas Nietzsche engaged with morality as a historical phenomenon on the scale of Western society as a whole, and thus penetrated far deeper, as was befitting the scope of his study.
+Nietzsche makes this essential point in his engagement with Herr Duhring, parallelling the arguments made by Engels in his satirically titled Herr Duhring’s Revolution in Science, evidencing Ceika’s point of commonalities between the thinkers.
+As the title of that work suggests, however, Engels’s point is to engage with Duhring’s system of thought, whereas Nietzsche engaged with morality as a historical phenomenon on the scale of Western society as a whole, and thus penetrated far deeper into this particular subject, as was befitting the scope of his study.

 For Nietzsche, utopian socialism can be best understood as an expression of political impotence, as the morality on which it is based is an expression of impotence.
 This is not dissimilar to Marx’s argument, whereby utopian socialism arose in response to capitalism’s dehumanizing horrors in lieu of the existence of a proper revolutionary subject, the proletariat, to challenge that dehumanization.
 What is different is that Nietzsche’s analysis opens up the possibility to understand utopianism as a recurring phenomenon, rather than an occurrence whose time has come to pass, as was tacitly suggested in much of Marx’s writings.
 Or, rather, that utopian socialism, while a historical phenomenon relegated to times gone by, is rooted in a mode of thinking and a perspective on class that will not, cannot, simply fade away with the emergence of the working-class and its theoretical voice in Marxism.